catpea/bowel/README.md

 ## v3 Architecture Upgrade

-note: the v1 decompiler is allowed to be hacky as v1 directory structures are still a little bit messy, the v2 decompiler is not needed not that the server is baked in...
+## NOGO/SHOWSTOPPER CLASS ITEMS

 ## Primary
-- [ ] Connect the build-in server with the crawler.
 - [ ] Make a stand-alone build of WARRIOR using the catpea template, this will replace the existing site.
 - [ ] compiler/convert-audio-to-video is just touching files, it is not creating the videos, fix it when this program goes live
+- move website configuration out of /home/meow/Universe/Development/bowel/src/compiler/plugins/create-website/index.mjs
+- changing description: 'Home of Furkies Purrkies and Westland Warrior', in /home/meow/Universe/Development/bowel/src/compiler/plugins/create-website/index.mjs

+note: the v1 decompiler is allowed to be hacky as v1 directory structures are still a little bit messy, the v2 decompiler is not needed not that the server is baked in...

 ## Potential
 - [ ] Introduce the software tutorial Book